kai3n/Early-Warning-System/README.md

 ##  9  Conclusion

-I created a early warning system for twitter data sets, and my auto-encoder works very well by showing that if I put the sentence which is in the same domain with this model, I can get the almost same sentence.
+I created an early warning system for Twitter data sets, and my auto-encoder works very well by showing that if I put the sentence which is in the same domain with this model, I can get almost the same sentence.
-For the given tweets samples from Gumgum, my classifier achieved an accuracy of around 60% with adjusted threshold.
+For the given tweet samples from Gumgum, my classifier achieved an accuracy of around 60% with adjusted threshold.
 However, due to the training time, I just trained 2 epoch of the train set.
-If I train more epoch and have more features by adding n-gram, stemming or synonym checking, the accuracy would be more improved.
+If I train for more epochs and have more features by adding n-gram, stemming or synonym checking, the accuracy would be greatly improved.
-I really enjoyed this challenge and thanks your team for me to have this awesome challenge.
+I really enjoyed this challenge and want to thank your team for this awesome challenge.

 ## References